bojieli/serdes-benchmark/README.md

 AVERAGE SPEEDUP: 1.61547
 ```

+The test time and speedup may vary on different testing platforms.

 ## Use Your Own Serialization

 Modify `test_serdes.cpp` and replace the serialization and deserialization functions.

 If you need to use other libraries, please update the Makefile accordingly.

+Then build the project with `make` and run the benchmark with `./benchmark`.